Big and Little Wong Tin Bar: Chronology of events

 Until 2009, the film was considered lost.
-After many decades in which this film was considered lost it was found in the Hong Kong Film Archive (HKFA).
-To this day the film has only screened twice – on 14 and 22 November 2009 – at the Cinema of the HKFA.
+During this time, a copy of the film was found in the Hong Kong Film Archive (HKFA).
+The film has only been publicly screened twice – on 14 and 22 November 2009 – at the Cinema of the HKFA.

-A few days after the two screenings, in December 2009, two short clips (a 9-minute opening clip and a short 5-minute clip of dialogue) were uploaded to YouTube.
-On 3 February 2016 the full movie was uploaded to YouTube.
+Shortly after the two screenings, in December 2009, two short clips (a 9-minute opening clip and a short 5-minute clip of dialogue) were uploaded to YouTube.
+On 28 April 2016 the full movie was uploaded to YouTube.

-Until the screenings at the Cinema of the HKFA and the upload in 2016, there were 3 known scenes involving Jackie Chan and some kids only.
-He fights someone older and then sings.
-Some footage of this film is shown in Jackie Chan: My Story.
+Until the screenings at the Cinema of the HKFA and the upload in 2016, there were 3 known scenes, involving Jackie Chan and child actors.
+Chan fights someone older and then sings.
+Some footage of the film is shown in Jackie Chan: My Story.

 Filming Information

-Big and Little Wong Tin Bar was filmed in Hong Kong in the Cantonese language using Black-and-white 35 mm film with a Mono audio track.
+Big and Little Wong Tin Bar was filmed in Hong Kong in Cantonese using black-and-white 35 mm film with a mono audio track.